 - Mercury Heavy Metal: Dental fillings, vaccines, tuna or other fish with high mercury content.

 - Aluminum Heavy Metal: Aluminum foil, cookware, deodorants, cosmetics, aluminum cans.

 - Exposure to Pesticides and Herbicides: Any toxic substance present in the bone marrow or such a process as the accumulation of TE can affect the entire organism.

-- Exposure to toxins, solvents, building materials, pesticides, herbicides, benzene, asbestos.
+- Exposure to toxins, solvents, building materials, pesticides, herbicides, vaccines, benzene, asbestos.
 Benzene works by causing bone marrow not to produce enough red blood cells, which can lead to anemia.
 Also, it can damage the immune system by changing blood levels of antibodies and the loss of white blood cells.

 - Lack of exercise causes stagnation of the blood and lymph systems.

 - Long standing pattern of FIGHT-FLIGHT fear or “Switching” in the nervous system.

 - Adrenal exhaustion and pushing yourself when your body needs to rest.